 We respectfully request that all small animal services and products are paid for at the time of purchase or consultation, or on collection of your pet following any inpatient procedures.
 We are unable to offer any credit facilities for small animal accounts.

 Methods of Payment

-Payment of your account can be made by cash, personal cheque or credit/debit card at reception, or by credit/debit card over the phone or by cheque in the post.
+Payment of your account can be made by cash or credit/debit card at reception, or by credit/debit card over the phone.
 Please include your remittance advice with any postal payments.